Damir Mulaomerović

-Damir Mulaomerović (born 19 September 1974) is a Croatian professional basketball coach and former player who is currently the head coach for Cedevita Junior of the Croatian League.
+Damir Mulaomerović (born 19 September 1974) is a Croatian professional basketball coach and former player who is the current coach of KK Dinamo Zagreb.

 Professional career

 Mulaomerović started his career with Sloboda Dita in 1990.
 Not too long after the start of the Bosnian War, he fled to Zagreb and where he joined Cibona Zagreb.
 Mulaomerović played there until the end of the 1997–1998 season.
 He left Cibona, to join Fortitudo Bologna.
 He also played with Real Madrid.

 In Greece, he left a big mark.
 He won the EuroLeague championship with Panathinaikos, in 2001–02.
 While he played with PAOK and Panellinios, he was one of the Greek League's leading assist and point scoring players.
 At the start of the 2006–2007 season, he had been signed by Olympiacos, in order to fill the void created in the team by Arvydas Macijauskas' start of the season severe injury.
 But in Olympiacos, he did not get along with head coach Pini Gershon, and before the end of season, he got an early termination of his contract.

 After Olympiacos, he was signed by Bruesa GBC, on 22 January 2007, but because of an injury, he did not play as expected.
 During the summer of 2007, he was in serious contract discussions with Cedevita Zagreb, from Croatia, but after Cibona approached him, he did not have to think twice about which team he was to join.
 He signed a 1-year contract with his former team, Cibona.

 After 9 years, he returned to Cibona Zagreb.
 Saying that he was, "excited about his return, and that it had always been a privilege and commitment to play for Cibona".
 He was brought to them by the special insistence of the new Cibona head coach, former Croatian basketball player, Josip "Joke" Vranković.
 He expressed his desire to finish his career with Cibona.

 In January 2009, he joined another basketball club from the Croatian capital, KK Zagreb.
 Although being a veteran, he was a key player in Zagreb's first ever Croatian League championship title, won in 2011.
 The next season, as Zagreb was eliminated on a title defending path in May 2012, Mulaomerović announced his retirement.